Dev-muse/Formly/README.md

 # User Management System

-This project is a User Management System built with React, TypeScript, and PrimeReact.
-It allows users to search for existing users, edit their information, and create new users.
+This project is a User Management System built with React, TypeScript, and PrimeReact, using Vite as the build tool.

 ## Prerequisites